 **Note: The 2.0-Liter Settlement Claims Program ended on December 30, 2018.
 To receive benefits, consumers were required to submit a complete claim and receive their remedy, if applicable, by December 30, 2018.
-The deadline for consumers to submit appeals to the Claims Review Committee is January 13, 2019.
-If your appeal is granted, you will be contacted regarding next steps and applicable deadlines.
+The deadline for consumers to submit appeals to the Claims Review Committee was January 13, 2019.
+If your appeal is granted, you would have been contacted regarding next steps and applicable deadlines.

 The following 2.0-liter TDI engine vehicles are included and may be eligible*:

 * To be eligible, a vehicle must be Operable, meaning that it can be driven on its own engine power.
 Additional requirements regarding the vehicle’s title also apply.